 Frequently Asked Questions

 Rabbit snails can start breeding when they reach about 1.5 inches in size.
 The female carries a fertilized egg within her and releases it after 4 to 6 weeks.
 Female rabbit snails release fully-formed snail babies within a small, gelatinous “egg” sac.
+They are dioecious (male and female) and sexually monomorphic, male and female are identical.
+Rabbit snails do not reproduce asexually.

 Rabbit snails do burrow.
 Rabbit snails are more likely to burrow if there is a sandy substrate on the tank bottom.

-Assassin snails generally do not attack mature mystery snails, Japanese trapdoor snails, nerite snails, rabbit snails, gold inca snails, and Ivory Snails.
+Assassin snails generally do not attack mature mystery snails, Japanese trapdoor snails, nerite snails, rabbit snails, gold Inca snails, and Ivory snails.
 This is because these snails are usually bigger than assassin snails.
 But, it is still a good idea to check the tank to ensure that all your pets are safe.